tmurakami/dexopener/README.md

 ## Limitations

-- Mockable final classes and methods are restricted under the package of the the app's BuildConfig.
+- Mockable final classes and methods are restricted under the package of the app's BuildConfig.
 - `minSdkVersion` cannot be set to `26` because [dexlib2](https://github.com/JesusFreke/smali) does not currently support version `038` of the DEX format.

 ## Notice